 And a 12-year-old Various Artists was among them, enjoying a life-changing first concert that’s lead to a lifetime live-show addiction.

-Join me, your host Various Artists, on the My Life In Concert.com podcast as I remember the concert and its time.
+Join me, your host Various Artists, on the My Life In Concert.com podcast as I remember the band, the concert and its time.